jordymeow/wplr-theme-assistant/readme.txt

 Nothing yet.

 == Changelog ==

+= 0.5.4 =
+* Update: For better compatibility with the new version of WP/LR Sync (now called Photo Engine), the Settings have been moved under the Meow Apps menu.

 = 0.5.3 =
 * Update: If the post type of a synchronized post doesn't match the settings, update the post type.